Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Determining CNOT Weight

-After knowing that the best weight should be a number between zero and one, how can we approximate it at compile time to assist the CQV calculation in predicting the real success rate?
-To answer that question, we propose a heuristic method that first calibrates the best weights among different compiled circuits on a target machine and then uses a heuristic function generated from the calibration data to locate a proper weight.

-The first step of the calibration process is to execute many compiled circuits generated from target benchmarks with various compile strategies on the target quantum machine.
-The two prerequisites for choosing a target benchmark are that the benchmark has only one correct output and that the correct output can be determined to calculate the real SR. After getting the real SRs, the second step of the calibration process will provide the full spectrum of weights for the CQV calculation and determine the best weight for each compiled circuit using the same method as in Fig. \ref{figure: weightopt}.
-As shown in Fig. \ref{figure: weightdepth}, we have plotted the best weight against the depth of the compiled circuit.
-The result is consistent with our expectation -- the best weight will be very arbitrary when the depth is short, but as the depth of the compiled circuit increases, the best weight begins to converge and shows an overall decreasing trend.
+Based on such observation, we calculated the best weight for all compiled circuits generated from combining all the different algorithms, target machines, and compiled strategies.
+As shown in Fig. \ref{figure: weightdepth}, we have plotted the best weight against the CNOT count of the compiled circuit.
+The result is consistent with our expectation -- the best weight will be very arbitrary when the CNOT count is low, but as the CNOT count of the compiled circuit increases, the best weight begins to approach zero and shows an overall decreasing trend.